 On that first hunt in eastern Nevada, I changed up my tactics a bit.
 Not really knowing where I wanted to go, and arriving at the tail end of my season, I gave the area an overview from afar.
-At around 5 miles away from the mountain where I would be hunting, my dad, mom, and I set up our spotting scopes and started glassing.
+At around 5 miles away from the mountain where I would be hunting, my dad, mom, and I set up our spotting scopes and started glassing for elk.
 It did not take long before we were able to pick up a bull worth getting a closer look at.

 Before that, five miles seemed like an extreme distance to be glassing for elk.
 Over the years I have found, sometimes you just need to step back to see the whole picture.
 The further you get from them, the more of it you can see.
 This can be really beneficial, especially in a new area.
 Glassing bulls from a long or extreme distance can give you a view of a lot of country, but translating that into success is a whole other story.

 I am a firm believer that quality optics have changed the landscape for western hunters dramatically.
-I definitely think that over the years, the topic of glassing has been well covered, extensively talked about, and almost beaten to death.
+I definitely think that over the years, the topic of glassing for elk has been well covered, extensively talked about, and almost beaten to death.

 When it comes to elk and modern optics, either a spotting scope or binos, how far is too far away to glass from?
 One mile, three miles, five miles, fifteen miles?
 There have been many times I have spotted elk 5 to 10 miles from where I was glassing.
 The hard part is not just spotting the animals, but how to make a move once an animal is spotted at an extreme distance.
 There is a lot of ground to cover and a lot that can make this tactic fall short.

 Tips for Picking Out Elk Really Far Away